dcavar/dcavar.github.io/teaching.md

 ### Summer Schools

-- [ESSLLI 2024](https://2024.esslli.eu/) "[Large Language Models, Knowledge, and Reasoning - Generative AI and Symbolic Knowledge Representations](https://damir.cavar.me/ESSLLI24_LLM_KG.github.io/)", Leuven, Belgium - Intro to LLMs and Knowledge Graphs, Graph RAGs, and reasonign engines
+- [ESSLLI 2024](https://2024.esslli.eu/) "[Large Language Models, Knowledge, and Reasoning - Generative AI and Symbolic Knowledge Representations](https://damir.cavar.me/ESSLLI24_LLM_KG.github.io/)", Leuven, Belgium - Intro to LLMs and Knowledge Graphs, Graph RAGs, and reasoning engines
 - I taught a course on [Statistics for linguistic Research](/stat4ling-10/) in Spring 2009 at the [University of Zadar](https://www.unizd.hr/eng/), Croatia
 - ESSLLI 2006 "[Intro to Symbolic and Statistical NLP in Scheme](/ESSLLI2006/)", Malaga, Spain - Intro course to the Scheme Programming language and Natural Language Processing
 - I organized the summer school and taught a Computational Linguistics course: [JSSECL 2006](/JSSECL2006A/) summer school at the [University of Zadar](https://www.unizd.hr/eng/)